jellomarr/ProductDirectory/README.md

 For running the Android Application on an Android device:

-1. Use the .apk file to run the app on an Android device.
+1. Open the 3605-final file in Android Studio.
+2. Follow the instructions within this link to build a APK file in Android Studio - https://www.educative.io/edpresso/extracting-an-apk-file-from-android-studio.
-2. Follow the instructions within this link - https://www.lifewire.com/install-apk-on-android-4177185.
+3. Follow the instructions within this link to put the APK on an Android device - https://www.lifewire.com/install-apk-on-android-4177185.

 For Testing the API: